Higher-Order Topology, Monopole Nodal Lines, and the Origin of Large Fermi Arcs in Transition Metal Dichalcogenides XTe$_2$ (X=Mo,W): Tight-Binding Model for Flat-Band Hinge States in a Monopole Nodal-Line Semimetal

-This helical winding can be understood as reconciling the topology of the {\red gapped planes indexed by $k_{z}$} above and below the MNL.
-As shown in Ref.~\onlinecite{YoungkukMonopole}, these two planes are equivalent to topologically distinct 2D insulators that can be distinguished by their (gapped) Wilson spectra.
+This helical winding can be understood as reconciling the topology of the gapped planes indexed by $k_{y}$ above and below the MNL.
+As shown in Ref.~\onlinecite{YoungkukMonopole}, the Hamiltonians of the two gapped planes are equivalent to topologically distinct 2D insulators, and can be distinguished by their (gapped) Wilson spectra.
 As the Wilson loop on a sphere can be deformed into the Wilson loop on the plane above the sphere minus the Wilson loop on the plane below the sphere (the prototypical explanation for the conservation of Chern number in a Weyl semimetal~\cite{AG1985,NielsenNinomiya1}), we recognize that the gapless Wilson spectrum on the sphere reflects the Wilson loop critical point that distinguishes the 2D insulating phases above and below the MNL~\cite{YoungkukMonopole}.
-More precisely, Ref.~\onlinecite{YoungkukMonopole} establishes a $\mathbb{Z}_{2}\times\mathbb{Z}_{2}$ classification of the possible topologies of these two 2D planes, and the helical winding of the sphere Wilson loop indicates a change {\red in one of these indexes.
-We can understand the topology of these planes with $\mathcal{I}\times\tilde{\mathcal{T}}$ symmetry by first considering a nontrivial plane with $\mathcal{I}$ and $\tilde{\mathcal{T}}$ symmetry ($k_{z}=0$), and then adiabatically breaking those symmetries while keeping their product.
+More precisely, Ref.~\onlinecite{YoungkukMonopole} establishes a $\mathbb{Z}_{2}\times\mathbb{Z}_{2}$ classification of the possible topologies of the Hamiltonians of the $\mathcal{I}\times\tilde{\mathcal{T}}$-symmetric planes above and below an MNL, and the helical winding of the sphere Wilson loop indicates a change in one of these indexes.
+To understand the topology of the planes with only $\mathcal{I}\times\tilde{\mathcal{T}}$ symmetry, we will first consider a topologically nontrivial 2D Hamiltonian with both $\mathcal{I}$ and $\tilde{\mathcal{T}}$ symmetry ($k_{y}=0$), and will then subsequently break those symmetries in a manner that preserves their product $\mathcal{I}\times\tilde{\mathcal{T}}$ and does not close a bulk or edge (surface) gap.